hsargoli/Mythesis-detect-type-of-DDrillingBit/README.md

                           -------
 sorry for bugs and mistakes.

-it was overfitting bacause i have low data. they cant send images to my superVisor 2019 ~ 2021
+it was overfitting bacause i have low data and do data augmentation on data augmentation they cant send images to my superVisor
+2019 ~ 2021